mrmcsoftware/FractalAsm-Linux/README.md

 These will make both the double and float versions of the fractal program.

+While compiling, if you get an error message saying "... recompile with -fPIE", uncomment the *NOPIE = -no-pie* line in the Makefile.64 file.
+This might be necessary due to changes in newer versions of gcc.

 ## Special Linux Version Notes

 I wanted to make this program as simple as possible - I didn't want to use